In A Compelling Elevator Speech,

 Of course, an elevator speech is not just given on an elevator.
 Nor is it not only shared with people who ask, “What do you do?”
 It helps to recognize opportunities to use a compelling elevator speech adaptively in various situations.

 state the top motivation to buy

 This is also why it is important to set aside the objection that describing the problems you solve in emotional terms involves the taboo of "being negative."
-In truth, the top motivator for people to buy from you or to make a referral to you is that they want to relieve some kind of pain now.
+In truth, the top motivator for people to buy or to make a referral is that they want to relieve some kind of pain now.

 say what hurts